-a.
+- a.
 Screen cleaners.
 The primary screen cleaner will be the airburst system.
-The system is currently set to cycle every 60 minutes.

-1. In the event that the air system is unable to maintain the desired water elevation at the dewatering area then the duration of the cleaning cycle will be increased as necessary.

-2. If the system is still unable to accommodate the debris load then the mechanical brush system will be activated in conjunction with the airburst system to maintain the desired water elevation.
-The systems will continue to work in tandem until debris loads lessen and the airburst system can maintain a correct water elevation.

-3. Once water elevations can be maintained, the mechanical system will be returned to standby and the airburst system cleaning will be the primary system once again.

-4. The Project biologists shall have the discretion to modify the cleaning system program at anytime to maintain FPP criteria.

-5. The mechanical screen cleaners will be run once a week to exercise the equipment.
+The system may be set to cycle every 20, 60, or 180 minutes, depending on debris loads. - 1.
+In the event that the air system is unable to maintain the desired water elevation at the dewatering area then the duration of the cleaning cycle will be increased as necessary. - 2.
+If the system is still unable to accommodate the debris load, then the mechanical brush system will be activated in conjunction with the airburst system to maintain the desired water elevation.
+The systems will continue to work in tandem until debris loads lessen and the airburst system can maintain a correct water elevation. - 3.
+Once water elevations can be maintained, the mechanical system will be returned to standby and the airburst system cleaning will be the primary system once again. - 4.
+The Project biologists shall have the discretion to modify the cleaning system program at anytime to maintain FPP criteria. - 5.
+The mechanical screen cleaners will be run once a week to exercise the equipment. - b.

-b.
 Operation.
 Maintain the channel elevation between 64.2' and 64.4' as indicated by the staff gauge in front of the ERG.
-The system is designed to maintain the channel elevation at 64.3' in automatic control.
-If the channel elevation increases or decreases, the PLC system will close or open orifices, respectively.

-Orifice FB <=71.5 FB <=72.5 FB <=73.5 FB <=74.5 FB <=75.5 FB <=76.5

-11A-S Х Х Х Х Х

-11B-S X Х Х Х

-11C-S Х Х Х Х

-12A-S X Х Х

-12B-S Х Х Х

-12C-S Х Х

-13A-S X Х

-13B-S Х Х

-13C-S X

-14A-S Х

-14B-S X

-14C-S Х